 Fat biking provides a workout—pushing through snow requires more effort than summer riding.
 The reward is access to winter landscapes in a way that feels active and engaging rather than passive.

 Dress for aerobic activity in cold weather.
-You'll warm up quickly once moving.
+You'll warm up quickly once moving, so think layers and easily removable clothing.
+You should avoid clothing made of cotton and opt for synthetic materials that will wick the moisture from your skin.
 See our winter packing guide for layering recommendations.

 Create Your Free Park City Guide →